IBM/cloud-native-starter/README.md

 * [Authenticating Web Users with OpenID and JWT](http://heidloff.net/article/authenticating-web-users-openid-connect-jwt/)
 * [Authorization in Cloud-Native Applications via OpenID and Istio](http://heidloff.net/article/authentication-authorization-openid-connect-istio)
 * [Authorization in Microservices with MicroProfile](http://heidloff.net/article/authorization-microservices-java-microprofile/)
-* SQL PersistenceSQL via JPA and JDBC
+* SQL PersistenceSQL via Java Persistence API (JPA)
+* Usage of IBM Cloudant as data store for Authors

 Here is more information about Microservices, MicroProfile and Istio: